 - Course Description

-*DEPARTMENT AUTHORIZATION REQUIRED (Non-English Department students please contact the instructor first.
-C701 permission to be obtained from Cultural Studies.)
+*AUTHORIZATION REQUIRED (Non-English Department students please contact the instructor first)

 You are in the early stages of a career and a way of life that is metamorphosing before our eyes.
 It is not possible to know what turns the current transformation of the academic landscape will take and what it will evolve into, so predictions about its future life are not likely to be useful or productive.
 But we do have some agency for the future by knowing better our own fundamental commitments, understanding what